Skip to main content

 git config

-Create a shortcut for a git command.
-E.g. git glog as git log --graph --oneline
+Create a shortcut for a Git command.
+For example, git glog as git log --graph --oneline:

 git config alias.glog "log --graph --oneline"